theforeman/foreman_bootdisk/README.md

 foreman_bootdisk provides both a per-host and generic boot disks to enable deployments in datacentres without these capabilities.

-Boot images can be written as ISO images or for USB disks (TODO), and booted either from physical media or virtual disk/CDROM (via a lights out management device).
+Boot images are written as hybrid ISO images (usable as ISOs or USB disks), and booted either from physical media or virtual disk/CDROM (via a lights out management device).

 # Installation